entropyxyz/api_key_tdx/SPEC.md

 ## State storage

-The storage discussion that follows is split into two distinct pain points: the TSS/AKS local storage encryption key and state AKS replication.
+The storage discussion that follows is split into two distinct pain points: the TSS/AKS encrypted local storage and, for AKS, state replication.

 ### State replication

 TSS and AKS have different needs.
-For TSS, state replication is not needed at all but AKS nodes should probably replicate state between them.
+For TSS, state replication is not needed at all.
+For AKS nodes it's the other way around: AKS nodes do need to replicate state between them.

-**NOTE**: We need a decision on this: to replicate or not to replicate.

-If AKS nodes do **not** replicate their state, every node is an island.
-When the node goes away so does its data and users must re-upload their secret data and all pending external API calls are lost.
-Users have no way of knowing that their selected AKS node is gone so they have to stop what they are doing and fix the problem as they notice: pick a new AKS node and re-upload their secrets (they should probably revoke the old ones and issue new secrets from their API providers).
+What would it look like if AKS nodes did **not** replicate their state?
+Then every node is an island and when the node goes away so does its data and users must re-upload their secret data and all pending external API calls are lost.
+Users have no way of learning that their selected AKS node is gone so they have to stop what they are doing and fix the problem as they notice: pick a new AKS node and re-upload their secrets (they should probably revoke the old ones and issue new secrets from their API providers).
 Users can mitigate this somewhat by selecting multiple AKS nodes to store their secrets (and take care of updating/revoking secrets) but it still puts the onus of managing dissappearing nodes on them.
+The downsides are significant.
+No resilience, no redundancy, no scaling, no availability guarantees.
+An un-replicated AKS service is not decentralized, censorship resistant or available.

-In the scenario where AKS nodes **do** replicate the state between them we need to distinguish two cases:
+For AKS state replication we distinguish two cases:

 1. A new AKS joining the network.
 Requires a full copy of the state.
 1. Users making CRUD changes to state, expecting all nodes to see the changes in a reasonable timeframe (seconds?).

-_TODO: Assuming AKS nodes do replicate their state, is it still useful for AKS nodes to encrypt their local storage with a unique key?
-A single stolen key lets the attacker get the full state and all user secrets.
-Why not use the same key then?_

 #### New AKS node joining the network